ember-montevideo/ember-preferences-exercise/README.md

 2. Inject the service on all routes, controllers and components
   * create preferences mixin
   * create initializer and inject mixin to Route, Controller and Component
+3. Computed property
+  * read from preferences
+  * read default value
+  * write to preferences
+  * return value from `set` operation to update de cp